-Will vaccines be required for faculty & staff?
+Will vaccines be required for faculty and staff?

 The University expects all UVA and UVA Health faculty and staff who do not have a need for a medical or religious exemption to get vaccinated as soon as possible.
-We know that many UVA and UVA Health employees are fully vaccinated and others are in the process of completing their doses.
-Vaccination of our employees is critical to preventing the spread of COVID-19 and the return to regular, in-person experiences.
+Vaccination of employees is critical to preventing the spread of COVID-19 and the return to regular, in-person experiences.
 Current UVA employees should upload proof of vaccination through Workday if you were vaccinated outside of the UVA Health System; you will see a notification on the left side of the Workday dashboard.
 Any UVA or Foundation employee who is not vaccinated will be subject to mandatory weekly prevalence testing, which will begin this summer.
-Prevalence testing is currently available during the summer at the Student Activities Building near Scott Stadium.
+School employees should visit the UVA HR COVID Prevalence Testing website for more information on testing requirements and procedures.

 Darden School Foundation employees should submit proof of vaccination to Shea Rainey, Human Resources Generalist, at [email protected].
-The Darden School Foundation has partnered with a national independent testing organization to provide confidential COVID-19 prevalence testing for our staff members.
+The Darden School Foundation has partnered with a national independent testing organization to provide confidential COVID-19 prevalence testing for Foundation staff members.
 The process includes direct interaction with medical providers to provide a rapid and effective testing regimen.
-Shea can provide employees who need it with the information on how to begin the prevalence testing as well.
+Rainey can provide Foundation employees who need it with the information on how to begin the prevalence testing as well.

 Going forward, University leaders will monitor employee vaccination rates and, in consultation with public health experts, consider whether to require vaccines for all employees.
 Neither Darden staff (with the exception of one staff member of the Foundation HR team who is collecting proof of vaccinations) nor senior leadership will have access to any individual employee’s vaccination status.

-FAQs about the vaccine, and an opportunity to schedule an appointment, are available here.
+UVA Health's FAQs about COVID vaccines, and an opportunity to schedule an appointment, are available here.

 Will vaccines be required for visitors?